Porvorim Dialogue: Kajal Hindusthani Champions Women’s Leadership for a Safer, United Society

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What practical measures were highlighted to improve safety and dignity?
+What practical safety measures were discussed?